terencehh/face-recognition-app-api/README.md

 ## Instructions

 > The App is split into two components, This repo hosts the server/database side.
-To simulate a client-server environment, please go to my Front-End React Repo https://github.com/terencehh/face-recognition-app and follow the instructions there as well.
+To simulate a client-server environment, please go to my Front-End React Repo https://github.com/terencehh/face-recognition-app and follow the instructions there.
 Note that you will need to specify different port numbers on the client & server.

 ## Install